djbiohazard/ToonRecovery/README.md

   --serial-port PATH    The path of the serial port to use.
 Per default it will use /dev/serial0 --output-level INFO|DEBUG
-                        The level of output to print to the console --gatewayip IP	Set a gateway IP adres if DHCP is not providing the gateway IP to your toon --jtag-available      Indicates you have a JTAG debugger connected to your Toon's JTAG headers --jtag-hardware TYPE  The JTAG debugger type that we're working with.
+                        The level of output to print to the console --gatewayip IP	       Set a gateway IP address if DHCP is not providing the gateway IP to your toon --serverip IP         Set the NFS server IP address where the recovery image is located.
+Default to where this script is running on.
+  --jtag-available      Indicates you have a JTAG debugger connected to your
+                        Toon's JTAG headers
+  --jtag-hardware TYPE  The JTAG debugger type that we're working with.
 The